Find Affordable College Courses

 New Haven, CT

-Yale University came in at #9 in this year’s edition of the Most Popular Multi / Interdisciplinary Studies Master’s Degree Schools in the New England Region ranking.
-Yale is a fairly large private not-for-profit school located in the midsize city of New Haven.
+Yale University ranked #9 on this year’s Most Popular Multi / Interdisciplinary Studies Master’s Degree Schools in the New England Region list.
+Yale is a fairly large private not-for-profit school located in the medium-sized city of New Haven.

 About 83% of the students majoring in multi / interdisciplinary studies at the school are women while 17% are male.